rebase-energy/EnergyDataModel/README.md

 | `PyCity` | [code](https://github.com/RWTH-EBC/pyCity) | ✅ | ✅ |
 | `PyPSA` | [website](https://pypsa.org/) | ✅ | ✅ |
 | `Pandapower` | [website](https://www.pandapower.org/) |  | ✅ |

+# Roadmap

+* Integration with [erdantic](https://github.com/drivendataorg/erdantic) for creating plots of the data model.
+* Making some kind of graphviz of the energy system RWTH Achen? [uesgraphs](https://github.com/RWTH-EBC/uesgraphs) Seems like uesgraphs needs coordinates?
+* Use [networkx](https://networkx.org/documentation/stable/reference/drawing.html) to make graphs of the energy system.
+* Actually, I think pyvis-network is better for this: https://pyvis.readthedocs.io/en/latest/
+* Create maps in jupyter notebooks using [Folium](https://github.com/python-visualization/folium).

 ## Relation to rebase.energy
 [rebase.energy](https://www.rebase.energy/) is the company behind `energydatamodel`.
 The idea behind the project stems from many hard-won lessons on how to improve working with energy-relevant data and is used extensively within rebase.energy today. `energydatamodel` is developed outside of rebase.energy's commercial offering.
 It is provided under the permissive MIT-licence (see licence [here](https://github.com/rebase-energy/EnergyDataModel/blob/main/LICENCE.md)) and will always be free-to-use for any purpose (including commercial).